itmm/md-patcher/README.md

 // ...
 ```

 ## Output

 I am starting at the end of the process and look at the output.
-I write all lines from all
+I write all
-files out into the corresponding files.
-The first test case checks that an empty file can
+lines from all files out into the corresponding files.
+The first test case
-be written.
-Instead of files I use strings to simplify the tests:
+checks that an empty file can be written.
+Instead of files I use strings to
+simplify and speed up the tests:

 ```c++
 // ...